Resource Guide

 The Performing Arts Center (PAC) Box Office is often used for pre-event ticket sales and allows for the Box Office staff to manage your ticket sales, rather than the program office or club having to do that.
 More information can be found in Ticket Sales within Special Events Logistics section above.

-A change fund, or cash box are provided through the Student Engagement Business Services and can be reserved through your space reservation process in Mazevo.
+A change fund, or cash box, is provided through the Student Engagement Business Services office and can be reserved through your space reservation process in Mazevo.
 This allows you to exchange cash with your patrons.
 This is often done in addition to the use of a Clover.
 The change fund (and/or Clover) can be picked up at the Finance Office and must be returned immediately after sales back to the Finance Office or the VU Building Manager if after 4pm.

 You may set out a receptacle for accepting contributions for your club and this should be treated the same as a Change Fund.
 These will be cash donations and there is not a tax benefit to the donator.